Does this test have other names?

 Why do I need this test?

-You may need this test if your doctor suspects that you have a immunoglobulin deficiency.
+You may need this test if your healthcare provider suspects that you have a immunoglobulin deficiency.
 Symptoms of a deficiency in IgG, IgA, or IgM include frequent or severe infections such as:

 Viral lung infections